Put Yourself in My Place (Kylie Minogue song): Critical reception

 "Put Yourself in My Place" received positive reviews from music critics.
 Jason Shawahn, writing for About.com, labelled the track as a "good" addition to her greatest hits compilation Ultimate Kylie (2004).
 British author and music critic Adrian Denning enjoyed the track, and felt it was one of the parent album's "finest" songs.
 He commented that "'Put Yourself in My Place' is sensual, slow and sports a delicious Kylie vocal full of maturity and actual power."
 Larry Flick from Billboard called it "a cracker of a hip-hop ballad masterminded by Jimmy Harry."
 PopMatters' Quentin Harrison published a detailed analysis of Kylie Minogue, and noted that "Put Yourself in My Place" and her previous single "Confide in Me" showcased some of her best vocals.
 Harrison believed that the single, alongside "Confide in Me", represented Minogue's Deconstruction period the most.
 Similarly, Nick Levine from Digital Spy labelled the track a "classic".
 Marc Andrews from DNA Magazine also believed it was one of the better highlights on the album, and complimented its ballad-inspired production.
 Jude Rogers from The Guardian listed the track on her "10 of the Best Kylie Minogue Songs" list in June 2016 alongside complimenting the production and confessing, "The second single from Kylie Minogue saw its maker mastering the pop ballad."
-Writing for the Herald Sun, Cameron Adams ranked it at number 16 on his list of the singer's best songs, in honor of her 50th birthday, and called it "not only a vocal showcase, but just a damn fine tune".
+Writing for the Herald Sun, Cameron Adams ranked it at number 16 on his list of the singer's best songs, in honour of her 50th birthday, and called it "not only a vocal showcase, but just a damn fine tune".